The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

 How the Cleft Lift procedure is performed

-The Cleft Lift procedure is an outpatient surgical procedure that is intended to cure Pilonidal Disease.
+The Cleft Lift Procedure is an outpatient surgical procedure that is intended to cure Pilonidal Disease.
 Dr. Sternberg performs his surgeries in San Francisco.

-How does the cleft lift procedure differ from other flap procedures?
+How does the Cleft Lift Procedure differ from other flap procedures?

-The procedure involves the removal of scarred or pitted midline skin and skin from one side of the natal cleft.
-The abscess cavity is cleaned out, and the scarred cavity wall is released and rearranged to obliterate the cavity.
-The skin on the opposite side of the cleft is mobilized (freed from the underlying tissue) out past the edge of the natal cleft on the other side.
 The deeper tissues of the now exposed buttocks cheeks are drawn and sewn together to ‘shallow the valley’ and to re-contour the cleft.
 The skin flap is then closed over the ‘shallowed’ valley and sutured to the side outside the cleft.
 The new natal cleft is less deep and smoothly transitions down toward the anus.
 Without the valley and divots, debris and hairs can’t collect.
 The resulting wound is off to the side of the midline so it is exposed to air and can heal well.
-A temporary drain is placed under the flap of skin to prevent the accumulation of fluid and is generally removed in around one week.
-During this procedure, the only tissue that is removed is skin.
-It’s important that no deep tissue is removed, as this can lead to the formation of “dead” or empty space that becomes filled with infected fluid and leads to an early recurrence.

 The cleft lift is not like other flap procedures that either remove a lot of deep tissue resulting in disfiguring scars or that are so minimal that the cleft is not shallowed or re-contoured.
 Some surgeons make their incisions in the center of the deep, diseased area that makes the surgery hard to heal.
 Or, the flap incisions are often not moved enough to the side and get dragged back into the valley.
 If this happens, the valley is not reshaped and not shallowed.
 The persistent deep cleft again allows hair/debris to be trapped, leading to recurrent disease.

-The cleft lift removes only the scarred skin, does not remove deep tissue, and puts the incision sufficiently to the side so that it can heal well.
+The cleft lift removes only the scarred skin, does not remove deep tissue, and puts the incision sufficiently to the side to heal well.
 Also, the cleft lift procedure is not disfiguring.
 Most patients find the resulting scar cosmetically acceptable.
 Data confirms that flap procedures, like cleft lift, resulting in a true lateralized closure are the ‘gold standard’ in the treatment of pilonidal disease.
 The Cochrane Collaboration review of the surgical treatment of pilonidal disease concluded, “off-midline closure should be the standard management when primary closure is the desired surgical option.

 The history of cleft reshaping procedures and the cleft lift